 Chevy Malibu Engine Malfunction:

-Migliaccio & Rathod LLP is currently investigating the 2016-2018 Chevy Malibu for engine issues related to unexpected deceleration and a defective start/stop issue.
+Migliaccio & Rathod LLP’s product liability lawyers in DC are currently investigating the 2016-2018 Chevy Malibu for engine issues related to unexpected deceleration and a defective start/stop issue.
 Malibu owners report a sudden loss of engine power that sometimes leads to stalling, creating a potentially dangerous situation as it has manifested on the highway for some.
 The engine start/stop malfunction is also hazardous as the vehicle fails to turn its engine back on after it has been idle at a light or stop sign, increasing the likelihood of being rear ended.

 Toyota Camshaft Tower Seal Leaking Investigation:

-The law firm of Migliaccio & Rathod LLP is currently investigating certain Toyota models with the 5.7L V8 engine for Camshaft Tower leakage.
+Migliaccio & Rathod LLP’s product liability lawyers in DC are currently investigating certain Toyota models with the 5.7L V8 engine for Camshaft Tower leakage.
 Affected are the 2010-2018 models of the Toyota Tundra, Sequoia, Sienna, Land Cruiser, and Lexus LX570.
 Customers report that a camshaft tower repair includes service or replacement of the oil filter, the oil pan drain plug gasket, the formed in place gasket oil pan, and the camshaft bearing gasket.
 Out of warranty, the repair costs $3,500.
 To find out whether a leak is present in your vehicle, look down into the valve covers, or you can also look through the wheel well to look for leaks.

 Ford F-350 Tire Valve Stem Leak Investigation:

-Migliaccio & Rathod LLP is currently investigating the 2016-2018 Ford F-350 trucks for leaking valve stems that deflate the vehicle’s tires and corrode the aluminum rim.
+Migliaccio & Rathod LLP’s product liability lawyers in DC are currently investigating the 2016-2018 Ford F-350 trucks for leaking valve stems that deflate the vehicle’s tires and corrode the aluminum rim.
 At issue are the differences in the materials used between the rim and Tire Pressure Monitoring Sensor (TPMS)—aluminum for the rim, steel for the TPMS.
 Ford owners report that contact and friction between the two can lead to a loss of tire pressure or cracking of the rim.
 Ford has responded by replacing either the entire wheel or the TPMS sensors.
 Some customers report having gone through multiple sets of tires that continue to exhibit the same problem.

 Subaru Forester Defective Passenger Airbag Investigation:

-Migliaccio & Rathod LLP is currently investigating 2016-2018 models of the Subaru Forester.
+Migliaccio & Rathod LLP’s product liability lawyers in DC are currently investigating 2016-2018 models of the Subaru Forester.
 Owners of the Forester report that the vehicle’s passenger airbag turns off while there is a passenger in the seat.
 The problem can also appear intermittently, where the warning light does not illuminate after the driver has restarted the vehicle, all the while there is a passenger in the seat.
-Owners report that the warning light illuminates under normal conditions—the seat is not wet, there is no cell phone on the seat or other electronics that might interfere with the seat’s sensors.
+Owners report to defective product attorneys that the warning light illuminates under normal conditions—the seat is not wet, there is no cell phone on the seat or other electronics that might interfere with the seat’s sensors.
 Forester drivers hesitate and sometimes don’t allow their passengers to sit on the passenger side, for fear that in the case of an accident the airbags won’t deploy.

 Lenovo Yoga 920 Lack of Sound: